Leuven IP & AI Conference 2026

 Professor at University of Amsterdam

-Martin Senftleben is a Professor at the University of Amsterdam, focusing on intellectual property law and digital innovation.
+Martin Senftleben is a Professor at the University of Amsterdam, with research interests in intellectual property law and cultural diversity.

 Peter Yu